Cabell Family Homes

-In colonial and early national Virginia, men of means constructed private residences to make political statements as well as to house their families.
+In colonial and early national Virginia, landowning white men of means constructed private residences to make political statements as well as to house their families.
 George Washington and Thomas Jefferson provided the most famous Virginia exemplars of this phenomenon in their Mount Vernon and Monticello, respectively.
-Jefferson’s architectural references to Republican Rome, his efforts to shield his family’s slaves from view, and inclusion of American Indian artifacts in the foyer were all self-conscious attempts to invent himself as an “American” statesman.
+Jefferson’s architectural references to Republican Rome, his efforts to shield his family’s enslaved population from view, and inclusion of Native American artifacts in the foyer were all self-conscious attempts to invent himself as an “American” statesman.
 The political statements were not always that nuanced, however.
-Like William Faulkner’s Col. Sutpen, many white planters built to show their mastery–over their land, fortunes, and slaves.
+Like William Faulkner’s Col. Sutpen, many white planters built to show their mastery–over their land, fortunes, and enslaved African Americans.

 As a group, members of the Cabell family signaled by their construction of elegant homes in the late eighteenth century that their peripatetic march westward had ended, and that they were in central Virginia to stay.
 The most ancient and magnificent homes line the James River, on land which Dr. William Cabell acquired and distributed to his sons as they reached maturity.
 Norwood, Union Hill, Colleton, Rock Cliff, and Soldier’s Joy sit within just a few miles of one another along the river in modern day Nelson County.
 Simultaneously political statements and residences, several of the most prominent Cabell estates appear below: